razaool/tennis-career-tracker/QUICKSTART.md

 ✅ PASS - Data Loaded
 ✅ PASS - Sample Queries

-🎉 All tests passed!
-Your setup is complete.
+🎉 All tests passed Your setup is complete.
 ```

 ## What You Have Now